 Clinical trials are controlled experiments in which researchers test a new treatment in a group of volunteers.
 The tests help researchers determine how well the treatment works, the possible side effects, and the ideal dosage, among other factors.

 Clinical trials take place in phases, with each phase representing a level of confidence in the treatment.
-Clinical trials typically go through four phases:
+Clinical trials typically go through

 - Phase 1: Researchers use this phase to judge the side effects of the treatment and often recruit a small group of healthy people.